Horbenkodev/hugo-blog/content/posts/what-is-the-future-of-the-real-estate-software-industry/index.md

 ---
-title: 'What is the Future of the Real Estate Software Industry? '
+title: "What is the Future of the Real Estate Software Industry? "
+breadcrumbs: Future of Real Estate Software
+draft: false
-publishDate: '2018-10-24T00:00:00Z'
+publishDate: 2018-10-24T00:00:00Z
-authors: []
+image: real_estate.jpg
+og_image: real_estate.jpg
 description: Real estate technology is big business.
 The world's fastest growing sector (technology) is quietly transforming the world's largest industry (property), with over 120 real estate startups making a huge impact on how we buy, sell and manage assets.
-image: real_estate.jpg
-og_image: Real-estate-tech-trends-cover.png
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - web-development-team
+categories:
+  - business
 industries:
   - real-estate
-categories: []
 ---
 Real estate technology continues to thrive as the industry continues to grow and transform.
 With over 120 real estate startups, it's no surprise that this sector is making a significant impact on the property industry.